syncfusion-content/ej2-common-docs/ej2-javascript/js/getting-started/nuejs.md

 In the above command, `ej2-nue-grid` is the project name.
 You can replace it with any desired name for your project.

-### Navigate to the project directory and Install dependencies

-Navigate to the newly created directory with the "cd" command and then install dependencies using "npm install" as shown below:
+2. Navigate to the newly created directory with the "cd" command and then install dependencies using "npm install" as shown below:

 {% tabs %}
 {% highlight bash tabtitle="CMD" %}